 After a short rest at the Palace of Sendai the ronin take their departure with many thanks for the hospitality shown them, and continue their way to the temple, where they are received at the entrance by the abbot, and conducted to the resting-place of their lord, before which they each burn incense in turn as the priests of the monastery read prayers.

-Hiroshige issued through the publisher Arita-ya another series
+Hiroshige issued through the publisher Arita-ya another series illustrating the

 Act I. Wakasa defending Lady Kawoyo from Moronao's insults.